Visa policy of mainland China: Tibet Autonomous Region

-Non-Chinese passport holders entering Tibet must obtain a Tibet Travel Permit (TTP) prior to departure, issued by the Tibet Tourism Bureau.
-Although any travel between Tibet and other parts of mainland China is domestic travel with no immigration checks, the TTP will be checked for all non-Chinese passport holders when going on board any buses, trains or airlines that are bounded for the TAR.
+Foreigners visiting Tibet must obtain a Tibet Travel Permit (TTP) prior to departure, issued by the Tibet Tourism Bureau.
+Although any travel between Tibet and other parts of mainland China is domestic travel with no immigration checks, the TTP will be checked for all non-Chinese passport holders when going on board any trains or airlines that are bounded for the TAR.
+All the Travel Agency in Tibet will send the Tibet travel permit to a traveller's place of stay in other cities of China, In order to have the original permit in hand.

-The only way to obtain a TTP is to arrange a tour operated by a Tibet-based travel agent which at least includes hotels and transportation.
+The only way to obtain a TTP is to arrange a Guided tour operated by a Tibet-based travel agent which at least includes tour guide, hotels and private transportation.
 Visitors are also not permitted to travel by public buses across Tibet and are only allowed to travel by private transportation as organised in the tour.
-Moreover, if entering Tibet from Nepal, one must also join a group tour and be only allowed on a group visa.
+Moreover, if entering Tibet from Nepal, one can only enter in Tibet with a China Tourist Visa (L category) or China Group Visa.
 The TTP has to be handed in to the tour guide upon arrival at the airport or train station, and the tour guide will keep the permit until the traveler leaves the TAR.
-The processing time of a TTP is normally 7 to 14 business days, and tourists are advised to contact the travel agencies 15 to 20 days in advance.
-The process usually costs CNY 150 to 200 per person (including service fee charged by agencies).

-Moreover, the TTP only covers travel to Lhasa and Nagqu, and visitors who wish to visit other areas in Tibet must also apply for an Alien's Travel Permit (ATP) issued by the Foreign Affairs Section of the Lhasa PSB.
-The cost for the ATP is CNY 50 per person.
-Holders of the ATP are authorized to travel to the following areas of Tibet:
+The processing time of a TTP is normally 7 to 14 business days for Lhasa and Everest base camp tours, and it will take more than 20 days if one is visiting the Kailash region.
+Tourists are advised to contact the travel agencies 15 to 20 days in advance.
+TTP and other permits are free of cost but must be book a guided tour with local travel agency.